You are viewing Australian and NZ students' course information. Change to view international students' course information.

 Why choose this course?

-You may find employment as a legal practitioner, barrister, in-house counsel, government lawyer, policy officer or adviser or take on roles in business or industry.
+This double degree offers you the ultimate in career choice.
+You may find employment as a legal practitioner, barrister, in-house counsel, government lawyer, policy officer or adviser or take on roles in business or industry such as an accountant or merchant banker.
 Your business degree will give you a broad base of commercial knowledge, making you more attractive to employers in legal environments.

 You will study a combination of business and law units in the first four years, with law units only in the final years.
 You will also have the opportunity to choose elective units relevant to your career interests.